Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Intra-Weight Mixed-precision Quantization

-Thus, the range of weights by groups is equivalent to the amplitude variance in the grouped input channels.
-Then, we analyze the variance and obtain the information that the input channels with large variance require 4-bit quantization and others require 2-bit quantization.
-According to the analysis results, we apply the QAT finetuning approach to reduce the quantization error.
+Thus, the variance of weights by groups is equivalent to the sensitivity variance.
+Then, we analyze the variance and obtain the information for $S_i$ that the groups with large sensitivity require 4-bit quantization and others require 2-bit quantization.
+According to the analysis results, we apply the finetuning approach~\cite{llmqat,omniquant} like quantization aware training (QAT) to further reduce the quantization error.
 In the forward process of QAT, the weights with a large range are quantized and then dequantized with 4-bit by group while others are with 2-bit.
 After finetuning, we use the same analysis results to quantize different grouped input channels with different bit-width.
 For small range input channels, we first do 2-bit 1-order quantization for the weights $W_{float}$ by group $g_1$ in the direction of input channels to get the quantized weight $W_{INT}$, 1-order zeros $1^{st} z$ and scales $s$.
 To further reduce the average bit, the scales $s$ are also quantized with 4-bit by group $g_2$ in the direction of output channels (2-order quantization) to get 1-order quantized scales $1^{st}s$, 2-order zeros $2^{nd}z$ and scales $2^{nd}s$.
-During 2-bit quantization, outliers are also detected and retained to reduce accuracy loss.
+During 2-bit quantization, outliers are also detected and reserved to reduce accuracy loss.
 Then, the weights in large range input channels are quantized with 4-bit.
+Therefore, the average bit-width of each weight element considering all scaling factors and zero-points is: where $\alpha$ is the ratio of 2-bit and other parameters are as the same definition in equation (6) and (7).